sjm-practice/mui-layout/README.md

 * `src/components' are common components
 * Components specific to a component, go in component subdirectory
   * eg. `...Sidebar/components/SidebarNav`
+  * create an index.js for each component, which only contains import / export

 directory structure tree here.